krishnavis87/NASA-SPACE-APP-CHALLANGE-2025/README.md

 There are several ways of editing your application.

-## NASA AI WEATHER PREDICTABLE WEB APP
+## ITS A NASA ASTRO WEATHER AI PREDICTABLE WEB APP

 **Use your preferred IDE**